dashingshree6/bookapp/README.md

 # bookapp

 ## Booking App
-It is related to booking the maids.
+It is related to book the maids.